studioartsandcrafts/westofeden/src/pages/indexIntroduction.md

 In the last year, their social media presence skyrocketed, achieving a 1500% following growth and generating over **5M+ views** across Instagram and TikTok.
 On Spotify, the group has achieved **8M+ streams** and **165k+ monthly listeners**.
 Furthermore, the artists’ solo music has received an **additional 15M+ streams**.

-The group is set to release their upcoming EP, **PLAYGROUND**, showcasing each member’s distinct style within a cohesive indie/dark R&B sound.
+The group is gearing up to release their second EP, **PLAYGROUND**, showcasing each member’s distinct style within a cohesive indie/dark R&B sound.
 They will support the release with a **West Coast tour in ~200-capacity venues**, delivering an intimate and high-energy live experience for fans.